Plot Diagram — Definition, Elements, & Examples

 These six elements break down into three chronological segments.
 Each segment of the story usually has two elements.

-Exposition in a plot introduces of the story’s setting, mood, the main character, supporting characters, and time.
+Exposition in a plot introduces the story’s setting, mood, the main character, supporting characters, and time.
 Character development happens during this part of the story.

 Conflict is the problem, crisis, challenge, dilemma, or obstacle presented to the main character.